api3dao/oev-docs/docs/oev/overview/target-chain.md

 towards more decentralization, because even if API3 oracle service is down, anyone can use these existing Signed APIs to do the updates instead.

-API3 partners with Nodary to run two independent Signed API services, deployed in two different regions using different service providers to ensure maximum uptime and reliability.
-They share the same open source implementation, but are otherwise completely independent.
+API3 runs Signed APIs deployed on AWS, ensuring maximum uptime and reliability.

 The endpoint path of a Signed API has the following shape: